 What Adult Social Care support is provided?

-There is a 24 hours per day, 7 days a week service to respond to any emergencies in addition to the on site domiciliary care providers.
+There is a 24 hours per day, 7 days a week service to respond to any emergencies.
+This is in addition to the on site domiciliary care providers.

 How much does this cost?

-An assessment will take place by the allocated worker together with the resident and they will be informed of which level of care needs they will require.
+An assessment will take place by the allocated worker together with the resident.
+They will be informed of which level of care needs they will require.